github/docs/contributing/search.md

 But for GHES releases, we have additional needs.
 We want:

 1) The search results to be live immediately upon releasing the new content.
-2) The search results to be previewable on the staging app the GHES release megabranch.
+2) The search results to be viewable on the staging app for the GHES release megabranch.

 Manually running `npm run sync` locally before shipping the megabranch can address #1, but it's cumbersome and hard to get the timing right.
 And it does not address #2.